msychung/Industrial-Group-Project/README.md

 The analysis code seeks to provide an efficient testing process for batch samples, through automated image processing and analysis.

 ## Data Collection
 The testing process requires samples of nonwoven batches to be scanned in as images for analysis.
-In order to carry this out, an image scanner of suitable size and specifications must be obtained.
+In order to carry this out, a flatbed image scanner of suitable size and specifications must be obtained.
 Please ensure:
 - The scanner is large enough to place an A4 sized sample flat
 - The scanner is capable of scanning at a resolution of 75dpi
 - Sample scans are saved in .jpeg format only